Raghu02496/Secure_Cloud/README.md

 # Secure Cloud

-This is a cloud storage Project(just simulating your external hdd or laptop connected through lan as cloud). for this project to work :
+This is a cloud storage Project(just simulating your external hdd or laptop as cloud). for this project to work :
 1) you need xampp server.
 2) you need to create the database with the name login_database ,in mysql(xampp) by copying the text in database_structure.txt .